WHEN YOU BUY A PROPERTY

 There are legal fees and taxes to pay on the transfer of a property.

-There are fees which need to be paid to the Public Notary and the Land Registry.
+In addition, there are fees which have to be paid to the Public Notary and the Land Registry.

-The tax to be paid depends on which type of property is being bought and where is located (since the different Spanish Autonomous regions can legislate differently on the applicable tax rates):
+The tax to be paid depends on which type of property is being bought and where it is located (remember that different Spanish Autonomous regions can legislate differently on the applicable tax rates).